-This Compensation Discussion and Analysis provides information regarding the fiscal 2012 compensation program for the principal executive officer, the principal financial officer and the three executive officers (other than the principal executive officer and principal financial officer) at fiscal year-end who were the most highly compensated executive officers of Accuray Incorporated.
+This Compensation Discussion and Analysis provides information regarding the fiscal 2012 compensation program for the principal executive officer, the principal financial officer and the three executive officers (other than the principal executive officer and principal financial officer) at fiscal year-end who were the most highly compensated executive officers of Accuray Incorporated and who were then employed by us.
 During fiscal 2012, these individuals were:

-- Euan S. Thomson, Ph.D., our President and Chief Executive Officer; - Derek A. Bertocci, our Senior Vice President and Chief Financial Officer; - Chris A. Raanes, our Executive Vice President, Chief Operating Officer; - Kelly Londy, our Senior Vice President and Chief Commercial Officer; and - Darren J. Milliken, our Senior Vice President, General Counsel and Corporate Secretary.
+- Euan S. Thomson, Ph.D., our President and Chief Executive Officer (who resigned from our Company effective October 11, 2012); - Derek A. Bertocci, our Senior Vice President and Chief Financial Officer; - Chris A. Raanes, our Executive Vice President, Chief Operating Officer; - Kelly Londy, our Senior Vice President and Chief Commercial Officer; and - Darren J. Milliken, our Senior Vice President, General Counsel and Corporate Secretary.